Jack Spicer: Early life

-Jack was born John Lester Spicer on January 30, 1925 in Los Angeles, the elder child of parents Dorothy Clause and John Lovely Spicer.
+Jack was born John Lester Spicer on January 30, 1925, in Los Angeles, the elder child of parents Dorothy Clause and John Lovely Spicer.

 He graduated from Fairfax High School in 1942, and attended the University of Redlands from 1943 to 1945.
 While attending the University of Redlands, he befriended Warren Christopher.
 After graduation he lived in Los Angeles briefly, and worked as a movie extra and a private investigator.

+Career

 Berkeley

 Spicer ended up in Berkeley, and lived in a boarding house alongside Philip K. Dick.
 He spent the years 1945 to 1950; and from 1952 to 1955 at the University of California, Berkeley, where he began writing, doing work as a research linguist, and publishing some poetry (though he disdained publishing).
 In 1950, he refused to sign a "loyalty oath" during a time of McCarthyism.

 During this time he searched out fellow poets, but it was through his alliances with Robert Duncan and Robin Blaser that Spicer forged a new kind of poetry, and together they referred to their common work as the Berkeley Renaissance.
 The three, who were all gay, also educated younger poets in their circle about their "queer genealogy": Rimbaud, Lorca, and other gay writers.
 Spicer's poetry of this period is collected in One Night Stand and Other Poems (1980).
 His Imaginary Elegies, later collected in Donald Allen's The New American Poetry 1945–1960 anthology, were written around this time.